-To create a more robust context for personalization, we proposed learning a user interest hierarchy (UIH) that can represent a continuum of general (long-term) to specific (short-term) interests from a set of web pages visited by a user.
-This approach is non-intrusive and allows web pages to be associated with multiple clusters/topics.
+To create a more robust context for personalization, we proposed learning a cluster hierarchy that can represent a continuum of general (long-term) to specific (short-term) interests from a set of web pages visited by a user.
+This approach is non-intrusive and allows web pages to be assigned to multiple clusters.
 We proposed our divisive hierarchical clustering (DHC) algorithm and evaluated it based on data obtained from 13 users on our web server.
-We also introduced similarity functions and threshold-finding methods for the clustering algorithm.
-Our empirical results suggest that the AEMI similarity function and the MaxChildren threshold-finding method yield more meaningful leaf clusters.
-Using AEMI and MaxChildren, DHC generated over 60% interpretable UIH's.
-We did not analyze differences among the UIH's obtained from the various users because of the large amounts of web pages used in our experiments.
+We also introduced similarity functions and thresholdfinding methods for the clustering algorithm.
+Our empirical results suggest that the AEMI similarity function and the MaxChildren threshold-finding method vielded more meaningful leaf clusters.
+Using AEMI and MaxChildren, DHC generated over 60% interpretable hierarchical clusters.

-The window size does not make significant difference; however, a window size of 100 is recommended since meaning within one paragraph is usually more cohesive than within one document.
+The window size does not make significant difference; however, we suggest a window size of 100 since usually meaning within one paragraph is more cohesive than within one document.
 Results from experiments not reported here indicate that stemmed words are more effective than whole words.
-The minimum cluster size affected the number of leaf clusters and size 4 was easy to use and seemed to produce reasonable results.
+The minimum cluster size affects the number of leaf clusters and size 4 was easy to use and seemed to produce reasonable results.